Space Opera (role-playing game): Books

 probably corresponding to three printings, and the two core books were merged into one binding in the last printing, but the contents remained the same throughout.

+The supplements Denoba Class Small Merchant and Nike Class Patrol Cruiser were written by Edward E. Simbalist, Robert N. Charrette, and S. R. Greene and published in 1988 by Seeker Gaming Systems.

 Reprints

 Some components of Space Opera are in print again after a long absence and are available via FGU's online store and the RPG download sites DriveThruRPG and RPGNow.

 The rights to the game are jointly held by the authors and Fantasy Games Unlimited, whereas the rights to the title were probably held by FGU solely.
 The rights to the game were to revert to the authors if the company went out of business.
 Despite going into dormant periods operating as a company in name only, FGU is still in operation.
 Ed Simbalist sought to buy the rights from the publisher Scott Bizar, however Bizar's asking price was judged too high.

 From a December 2000 interview with Ed Simbalist:

-"I won't write another version of Space Opera.
-Scott Bizar owns that property, hasn't done anything much to promote it, hasn't paid royalties that offer any hope that an author will be compensated for his considerable effort, and won't release it back to the authors.
-I know of the many persona[l] reverses he's experienced, and I doubt that FGU would ever become a viable publishing company in the future.
-Any revision work on my part would be a waste of time.
-Similarly, the expense of legally recovering the right to publish Space Opera isn't worth it.
-Apart from a highly inflated value placed by FGU on the game (actually on the NAME), why would I wish to purchase several thousand copies of a recent reprint that just won't sell in the current market?
-It makes no sense."
-Reportedly the asking price was $100,000, though the authors felt it was only worth $10,000.